Coronavirus Travel Tips: Cancellations, Ticket Changes, & Precautions Explained

 With that in mind, it’s not a bad idea to practice some extra safety precautions when traveling to these states.
 We’re not saying rock a full-on hazmat suit, but maybe be aware of the surfaces you touch and any sick people you may come in contact with, and make a habit of washing your hands.

-And no, you do not need a mask unless you’re sick, even if you’re traveling to a city with an ongoing outbreak, a mask will not protect you.
+As for masks?
+You do not need a mask unless you’re sick.
+Even if you’re traveling to a city with an ongoing outbreak, a mask will not protect you.

 What If I Have To Cancel My Flight?